stackabletech/nifi-iceberg-bundle/test/README.md

      select * from iceberg.test."test$manifests";
      select * from iceberg.test."test$files";
      ```
-6. Repeat from step 4 if any code changes are needed.
+6. Repeat step 4 if any code changes are needed, and re-run the `GenerateFlowFile` processor.